Propfan: 1990s

 At the beginning of the 1990s, the Soviet Union/Russia performed flight tests on the Progress D-236, a geared contra-rotating propfan engine based on the core of the Progress D-36 turbofan, with eight blades on the front propeller and six blades on the back propeller.
 One testbed was a 7500 kW propfan mounted to an Ilyushin Il-76 and flown to the Hannover ILA 90 airshow, which was intended for an unidentified four-propfan aircraft.
 The D-236 flew 36 times for a total of 70 flight test hours on the Il-76.
 The other testbed was a 8195 kW, 4.2 m mounted to a Yakovlev Yak-42E-LL and flown to the 1991 Paris Air Show, as a demonstration for the planned Yak-46 aircraft with twin propfan engines, which in its base 150-seat version would have a range of 3500 km and cruise at a speed of 460 kn (Mach 0.75).
 The Soviets claimed the D-236 had a true aerodynamic efficiency of 28 percent and a fuel savings of 30 percent over an equivalent turboprop.
 They also revealed plans for propfans with power ratings of 10500 and 22500 kW.

 Like the Progress D-236, the more powerful Progress D-27 propfan engine is a contra-rotating propfan with eight front blades and six back blades, but the D-27 has advanced composite blades with a reduced thickness-to-chord ratio and a more pronounced curvature at the leading edge.
 An engine that was launched in 1985, the D-27 delivers 10440 kW of power with 119 kN of thrust at takeoff.
 Two rear-mounted D-27 propfans propelled the Ukrainian Antonov An-180, which was scheduled for a 1995 first flight and a 1997 entry into service.
 In January 1994, Antonov rolled out the first prototype of the An-70 military transport aircraft, powered by four Progress D-27s attached to wings mounted to the top of the fuselage.
 The Russian Air Force placed an order for 164 aircraft in 2003, later canceled.
 As of 2013, the An-70 was still thought to have a promising future as a freighter.
-However, since the propeller component of the Progress D-27 is made by Russia's SPE Aerosila, the An-70 was stymied by Ukraine's political conflict with Russia.
-Instead, Antonov began working with Turkey in 2018 to redevelop the An-70 as a rebranded An-77, so that the aircraft can comply with modern-day requirements without Russian supplier participation.
+Since the propeller component of the Progress D-27 is made by Russia's SPE Aerosila, however, the An-70 was stymied by the Russo-Ukrainian War.
+Antonov began working instead with Turkey in 2018 to redevelop the An-70 as a rebranded An-77, so that the aircraft can comply with modern-day requirements without Russian supplier participation.